UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 	* Change: Reduced health from 8000 down to 4800.
 * Hell Smith (Survive in Hell, 2012): This guy unleashes a powerful wave of 12 fireballs at once as his attack, and has a LOT of health.
 He spawns in the cyberdemon slot.
 	* Change: Health reduced from 20000 to 8000, because he isn't the final boss of the game anymore.
+* Motherdemon (Doom 64 for Doom 2, 2018): A terrifying flying boss monster that shoots mancubus fireballs and revenant missiles in large quantities that spawns rarely with cyberdemons.
+	* Change: Removed the archvile attack, made it slower, reduced health from 9000 to 5300, and upped its pain chance, all changes remniscent of the original Doom 64.
 * Hive Mother (Sunder, 2019): This insectoid demon can both fire mancubus fireballs very quickly AND retaliates with a set of three rockets.
 	* Spawns with spider masterminds under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
 * Indomitable Mastermind (Struggle: Antaresian Legacy, 2018): A variant of the spider mastermind that uses both a super-chaingun AND a plasma rifle at the same time.